gagigante/GoBarber/mobile/README.md

 ## :computer: Project

-Web client to organize barbershops schedules
+Mobile client to schedule an appointment on a barbershop

 ## :runner: How to run